dgesteves/pipeline-designer/README.md

 users can easily design Pipelines customized to their needs.
 We want to create a no-code pipeline designer for our complimentary platform.

-**What we are looking for:**

-1. [X] Implementation of a working solution and your coding approach.
-2. [X] How do you organize your code, styles, components etc.
-3. [X] How do you handle the application state management Architectural approach.
-4. [X] A clear, short documentation of your result.
-5. [X] NOT perfect implementation and polished details.
-6. [X] NOT using haystack, connecting to backend or deployment.

 ---

 ### Task Solution